mriot/swbf/jub-jub/README.md

 - Pandemic for SWBF
 - DarkByte for Cheat Engine
 - CherryDT for answering my StackOverflow question
-- Psych0fred for your invaluable contributions to the modding community
+- Psych0fred for his invaluable contributions to the modding community
-- Markdeagle
 - Jay

 ---